Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 Difftastic and Autochrome both use Dijkstra's algorithm.
-Unfortunately the size of the graph is quadratic: it's `O(Left * Right)`, the number of items in the left-hand side s-expression multiplied by the number of nodes on the right-hand side expression.
+Unfortunately the size of the graph is quadratic: it's `O(Left * Right)`, the number of items in the left-hand side s-expression multiplied by the number of nodes on the right-hand side s-expression.

 I made performance bearable by aggressively discarded obviously unchanged s-expressions at the beginning, middle and end of the